The Commission Co-Chairs

 She is a prolific writer and public intellectual, having written for IndigenousX, NITV, The Guardian, and The Conversation.
 Watego is a founding board member of Inala Wangarra, an Indigenous community development association within her community, director of the Institute for Collaborative Race Research, and was one half of the Wild Black Women radio/podcast show, but most importantly, she is also a proud mum to five beautiful children.
 Her debut book, Another Day in the Colony, published by UQ Press, was released in November 2021 and met critical acclaim.

-She has worked in grassroots trans and intersectional feminist organizing in several countries, and is passionate about developing inclusive, feminist, decolonial and internationalist approaches to human rights advocacy.
+She has worked in grassroots intersectional feminist organizing in several countries, and is passionate about developing inclusive, feminist, decolonial and internationalist approaches to human rights advocacy.
 Her previous roles span the international advocacy sphere, political advocacy, university teaching, research, and international consulting.
-In her activist and academic output, she firmly conceptualizes trans human rights as an intersectional feminist priority.
-Her discipline is international politics, and she is especially known for her work on trans feminist approaches to international relations and international development work.
+In her activist and academic output, she firmly conceptualizes SOGIESC human rights as an intersectional feminist priority.
+Her discipline is international politics, and with a dual specialization in politics of deeply divided places and intersectional feminist international relations.
+Her work has appeared in international peer-reviewed publications and she is the author of the 2018 monograph, Decolonising Peacebuilding: Managing Conflict from Northern Ireland to Sri Lanka and Beyond.
+Her ongoing second book project focuses on expanding the cis-heteronormative frontiers of feminist international relations.

 Weerawardhana has also engaged in political organizing in several countries, with a core focus on upholding a strong intersectional feminist ethos, and strengthening “representation” and the agency of people and communities faced with systemic forms of marginalization.